Privoce/vocechat-server-rust/README.md

 # Re-decentralized the Internet through personal cloud computing.
 ## VoceChat is the `lightest` chat server prioritizes private hosting!
+Easy integratation to your app with our open API!
 ### Quick run

 ```bash